 Before making any custody decisions, understand exactly how they affect your support obligation.
 A forensic accountant can model different scenarios, so you see the real financial picture before you step into that courtroom.

 Not sure how your custody arrangement will affect your child support number?
-Miod and Company, LLP can walk you through the financial side before you make any decisions.
-Reach out for a conversation.
+Miod and Company, LLP can help you understand the financial side before you make any decisions.
+Feel free to reach out and talk it through.

 Child support does not start automatically the moment parents separate.
 You must take a step.
 Here is how it works depending on your situation: